 In fact, the Mayo Clinic has listed walking and hiking as the lowest risk outdoor activity you can do.

-At the time of writing, most Camino countries have made it mandatory to wear masks indoors and in outdoor public spaces which are likely to be crowded.
+At the time of writing, in all Camino countries, it is mandatory to wear masks indoors and in outdoor public spaces that are likely to be crowded.

 This is because the virus can be easily transmitted via particles in the air.

 You should bring masks with you of course, but if you choose to walk the Camino, it’s unlikely you will encounter many crowded public spaces or experience many crowded indoor activities.

 For further peace of mind, you can also choose quieter routes such as the Camino Primitivo or the Via de la Plata where you are less likely to meet other pilgrims.

 4. Your Mental Health can benefit from walking the Camino

 The past year has been crazy stressful for most, if not all of us.

 We have been stuck indoors juggling work and family life while simultaneously worrying about the pandemic and the economy.

 Often we have been unable to squeeze even an hour of me-time for a walk into our days.